 New Study shows that Radiated Hyperthermia is superior to Capacitive Hyperthermia in the Treatment of Superficial Cancerous Tumors.
 Clinical data demonstrate that adding superficial hyperthermia treatment to radiation in the treatment of Recurrent Chest Wall Tumors (breast cancer) and malignant melanoma can double* the complete response (tumor eliminated) rate.
 Add Hyperthermia, Your chances of beating cancer DOUBLES!

-The downside, not everyone who claims to offer hyperthermia can deliver this potentially life saving benefit.
-It essential comes down to two heat delivery methodologies; Capacitive vs Radiated Electromagnetic Fields.
+The downside, not everyone who claims to offer hyperthermia can deliver this potentially life-saving benefit.
+It essentially comes down to two heat delivery methodologies; Capacitive vs. Radiated Electromagnetic Fields.
 In a recent comparison study at the Department of Radiation Oncology at the University of Amsterdam, researchers H.P.
 Kok and J. Crezee compare hyperthermia systems made by Pyrexar, ALBA, Oncotherm, Celcius 42 and Thermotron.
-SPOILER ALERT: Pyrexar’s BSD-500 Superficial Hyperthermia system is the only one among the systems tested to earn FDA Approval.
+SPOILER ALERT: Pyrexar’s BSD-500 Superficial Hyperthermia system is the only one among the methods tested to earn FDA Approval.

 |Temperature Probes & Monitoring||YES||NO||NO||YES|